 - You avoid getting involved in ill conversations.
-The need to speak is an easy trap — we all become victims of our desire to add to the conversation.
-Gossiping, criticizing, expressing opinions about what we don’t know are clear examples of doing unnecessary talking.
+The need to speak is an easy trap — we all become victims of our desire to add to the discussion.
+Gossiping, criticizing, and expressing opinions about what we don’t know are clear examples of doing unnecessary talking.

 - You pause and observe life.
 Talking too much keeps our brain busy.
 As the Japanese proverb says: “To fill a cup of tea, you have to empty it first.”
 When you stop talking, you start paying attention to the world around you.

 - You learn from others.
 Rather than jumping to quick conclusions, you can listen to different voices.
 Not only do you learn from others, but it also helps you walk in their shoes.
 Understanding diverse perspectives is critical to avoid being judgmental.

 - You can spend more time getting to know yourself.
 Silence allows your inner voice to speak up and get familiarized with your inner-self.
 To know yourself is to accept yourself.
 However, too much self-examination can kill you, as I explain here.

 Permanent silence is not always right either — life is a balancing act.